Momentum-Team-9/momentum-team-9.github.io/course-outline.md

 ---
-title: Phase 1 Syllabus
+title: Course Outline
 permalink: /course-outline/
 layout: default
 ---

-# Course Outline

 For the entire 16 weeks, we are in session each day between 9:30 am - 5:30 pm, with a 1-hour break expected for lunch.
 You are expected to be online and available during these hours.
+If you need to step away for an appointment or because you're sick, please let Dawn and your instructors know.

 ## Class & Assignments